 Avoid taking multiple medications that contain acetaminophen:

-- Read the ingredient list on medication labels.
+- Always read the ingredient list on the labels of over-the-counter medications.
 Look to see if the medication has acetaminophen.

 - When a new prescription is filled, tell your pharmacist if you are taking acetaminophen.